Jean-Michel Arnold: CNRS Image/Média

 In 1974 the CNRS (the French National Scientific Research Council) appointed him director of a newly formed audiovisual division “CNRSAV” (initially called Service d'étude de réalisation et de diffusion de documents audio-visuels or SERDDAV and finally simplified to “CNRS Image/Média”), which he headed until 2001 and for which he was awarded “La Medaille de Cristal” for his creativity and innovation.

 Under his direction, the CNRSAV was responsible for the production of hundreds of film productions, TV programs, film expeditions, multimedia packages and seminars dedicated to science and the arts.

 He created formal links with La Fémis, The French State Film School whose first President was Jean-Claude Carrière (also President of RIAVS), and with UNESCO's IFTC.

 In 1977 together with Jean Rouch he founded the Cinéma du Réel.

-RIAVS Rencontres Internationales de l’Audiovisuel Scientifique
+Rencontres Internationales de l’Audiovisuel Scientifique

 In 1976, he created the Rencontres Internationales de l’Audiovisuel Scientifique (RIAVS) an annual event lasting several weeks during which scientists, artists, moviemakers, TV producers and the public meet at the Eiffel Tower and UNESCO to celebrate “a débauche of initiatives, projections, discussions and exhibitions”.

-As Koïchiro Matsuura, Director General of UNESCO, wrote: “it is a unique initiative supported by UNESCO… which brings together in one place: science, culture, communication and education.”
+As Kōichirō Matsuura, Director General of UNESCO, wrote: “it is a unique initiative supported by UNESCO… which brings together in one place: science, culture, communication and education.”

 There are special screenings of rare cinema items, Symposia (see pictures on right) and the official Festival program, some of which are detailed below: